Barbara Ayrton-Gould

-Barbara Bodichon Ayrton-Gould (née Ayrton; 3 April 1886 – 14 October 1950) was a British Labour politician and suffragist who served as the Member of Parliament (MP) for Hendon North from 1945 to 1950.
+Barbara Bodichon Ayrton-Gould (née Ayrton; 3 April 1886 – 14 October 1950) was a British Labour Party politician, suffragist and pacifist, who served as the Member of Parliament (MP) for Hendon North from 1945 to 1950.
+She was a member of the Women's Social and Political Union (WSPU) and co-founded the United Suffragists, was a member of the National Peace Council (NPC) and was the honorary secretary of the Women's International League for Peace and Freedom (WILPF).

 Background and family life

-Ayrton-Gould was born in Kensington, London, the daughter of prominent electrical engineers and inventors Hertha Marks Ayrton and William Edward Ayrton.
-She was educated at Notting Hill High School, and studied chemistry and physics at University College, London.
-She married the writer Gerald Gould (1885–1936); the artist Michael Ayrton (1921–1975) was their son.
+Ayrton-Gould was born on 3 April 1886 in Kensington, London, the daughter of prominent electrical engineers and inventors Hertha Ayrton and William Edward Ayrton.
+Her middle name of Bodichon was inspired by the surname of the English educationalist and feminist Barbara Bodichon.

+Ayrton-Gould was educated at Notting Hill High School, then studied a degree in chemistry and physics at University College London.

+Ayrton-Gould married the writer Gerald Gould (1885–1936), The artist and writer Michael Ayrton (1921–1975) was their son.
 Until 1930, Gould worked as publicity manager of the Daily Herald.

+Shortly after the death of her mother in August 1923, Ayrton-Gould requested that a biography of her mother's achievement be written, which was completed by Evelyn Sharp.